NoeDebrois/CPP_APC/Lectures/Lecture 18 - MPI/README.md

 **Compiling and running the "Hello World" Program :**

-First, to compile the MPI "Hello World" program, go to the correct directory and use the following command:
+*First*, to compile the MPI "Hello World" program, go to the correct directory and use the following command:

 ```bash
 mpicxx --std=c++23 -o helloMPI hello.cpp